-General Team Coach
+Head Team Coach

-"My name is Kenny Allen.
-I'm currently a 2nd year PT student and I graduated with a degree in Kinesiology from UW-Madison in 2020.
-I coach powerlifters and other athletes from the beginner to professional level.
-I also help people deal with injuries (not treatment) and synthesize current research.
-Outside of school and lifting/coaching I spend time with my friends and partner."
+"I'm currently a 3rd year Doctor of Physical Therapy student and I graduated with a degree in Kinesiology from UW-Madison in 2020.
+I have coached powerlifters from the beginner to national level a few years now.
+I also help people deal with injuries (not treatment) and understand current research."

 This is probably my default recommendation for a template.
 It has a blend of percentage-based and RPE-based training.
 It does a good job of helping you learn RPE and how to use it which is important for modern powerlifting training and auto-regulation.
 It has a variety of rep ranges and exercise variation which helps reduce the risk of injury, keep training interesting, and work on weaknesses in your lifts.

 This is similar to Calgary Barbell in the sense that is has a blend of percentage-based and RPE-based training to help you learn RPE.
 Which is good.
 It has a little less variation than the Calgary Barbell program which is less good.